Thefolle/SdpProject/README.md

 ![Version 2 city](./Documentation/img/version2.JPG)

+An in-depth analysis on how the Physics package is exploited in version 2 is given in this same section of the README in the version2 branch.

 ## Why switching to the version 3?

 The developers, once again, realized that realism was not a requirement of the project, especially if it thwarts scalability at a very limited threshold.
 Indeed, using Physics means loading Unity with a pletora of computations: collision surfaces and points, raycast and spherecast interpolation, gravity application, force computations and so on.
 Even if systems were partially but reasonably optimized, the resulting number of cars at steady state was unsatisfying.
 Systems were not able to run in parallel and some bugs were in place, but the developers traced back the poor performances to the usage of physics, which is therefore intended for few entities.